xdoviss/cognify/README.md

 - Add styling to word recall game
 - Add `How To Play` dialog, invoked by button, to word recall
 - Added type-racer basic functionality with some simple features

+### 09/25 - 10/02
+-Added TypeRacerController.cs and also started getting the text for targetText from the internet -Tried adding the functionality to check automatically whether the user's input is the same as the target in TypeRacer